Crafts for May 9. A three-dimensional postcard on the Victory Day with your own hands.

 The second part is glued to the first:

-We connect all the details:
+Let's connect all the parts: